vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 @Subscribe
 public void onLoginStarted(LoginStartedEvent loginStartedEvent) {
 	// A LoginStartedEvent contains the following:
-	// provider = the provider where the login has started
+	// Provider = the provider where the login has started
-	// autoLogin = comes "true" if user login automatically
+	// AutoLogin = comes "true" if user login automatically
-	// payload  = an identification String that you can give when you initiate the login
+	// Payload  = an identification String that you can give when you initiate the login
 	//            operation and want to receive back upon starting

 	// ... your game specific implementation here ...